We Tried 10 Chocolate Easter Bunnies and Ranked Them, So You Don't Have To

-Dove's bunny might not be anything to write home about, but most praised its smooth and melty texture; darker, more robust cacao content; and creamy finish.
+Dove's bunny (also featuring a new packaging look) might not be anything to write home about, but most praised its smooth and melty texture, darker, more robust cacao content, and creamy finish.
 All in all we felt that it was not bad by any means, but not great either.

 Godiva Solid Milk Chocolate Bunny

-Rich, creamy, fudgy, and darker than most, Godiva's bunny reminded our tasting crew of everything from brownie batter to chocolate ice cream, and it was a close first runner-up.
+Rich, creamy, fudgy, and darker than most, Godiva's bunny (now in a sleek blue box) reminded our tasting crew of everything from brownie batter to chocolate ice cream, and it was a close first runner-up.
 Our only so-called gripe: some felt it was almost too luxurious for a bunny.

 Lindt Hollow Milk Chocolate Bunny